BastianStender/labgrid/doc/configuration.rst

      image: mylocal.image

 Arguments:
-  - image (str): filename of the image to upload to the device
+  - image (str): filename of the image to upload to or boot on the device

 OpenOCDDriver
 ~~~~~~~~~~~~~